 For more information on the National Curriculum for Music please follow the links below.

-As the children enter the hall for collective worship, we play a piece of music by a famous composer.
+During class and collective worships, we play music by various composers.
 Once seated, the children are able to listen to the music and learn more about its composer.
+This is a varied and diverse composer resource designed to reflect the richness of musical heritage on offer.